Charter Technical Electronic Product Radiation Safety Standards Committee

 Meetings shall be held approximately once every other year.
 Meetings shall be open to the public except as determined otherwise by the Commissioner or designee in accordance with the Government in the Sunshine Act (5U.S.C.
 552b (c)) and the Federal Advisory Committee Act.
 Notice of all meetings shall be given to the public.
 A report will be prepared which will contain, as a minimum, a list of members and their business addresses, the Committee’s functions, the dates and places of meetings, and a summary of the Committee's activities and recommendations made during the fiscal year.
 A copy of this report will be provided to the Department Committee Management Officer.

-Unless rechartered by appropriate action prior to its expiration, TEPRSSC will terminate two years from the date the charter is filed.
+Unless renewed by appropriate action prior to its expiration, the charter for TEPRSSC will expire two years from the date it is filed.

 Membership and Designation